Papillary Thyroid Cancer Overview

 Papillary thyroid cancer is treated with surgery.
 It is important to understand that the best chance of cure is to have an expert thyroid cancer surgeon from the beginning.
 A surgeon who performs surgery for papillary thyroid cancer on a daily basis has a higher cure rate than a surgeon who performs thyroid surgery several times per week, or does other types of thyroid surgery (like for goiters).
 Surgery for thyroid cancer has become very specialized, so it is important for you to be comfortable with your choice of surgeon.

 Surgery for papillary thyroid cancer is filled with a number of choices.
-If the cancer is big (over 1.5 cm or 3/4 inch) then the entire thyroid needs to be removed.
-However, there is controversy over how much thyroid should be removed if the cancer is small.
-Some expert thyroid surgeons contend that if the cancer is small and not invading other tissues (the usual case) then simply removing the half of the thyroid (called the thyroid lobe) which contains the cancer will provide as good a chance of cure as removing the entire thyroid.
+Historically speaking, in the past, if the cancer was big (over 1.5 cm or 3/4 inch) then the entire thyroid would have been removed.
+However, today, we maintain an approach to cure the thyroid cancer with an operation which addresses all disease in the thyroid and the lymph nodes, but can often also leave the patient with normal thyroid tissue.
+Many expert thyroid surgeons contend that if the thyroid cancer is not invading other tissues (the usual case) then simply removing the half of the thyroid (called the thyroid lobe) which contains the cancer will provide an equivalent chance of cure as removing the entire thyroid.
 Other surgeons prefer the older method of removing the entire thyroid for all papillary thyroid cancers.
 How much surgery is performed has an important impact on how you are managed afterwards, how much thyroid hormone you need and many other factors.
 Because there are many choices to make, it is important that you have a surgeon that understands every option and how it will affect your overall cure rate, whether more surgery will be needed in the future, and many other things.
 Get the best thyroid cancer surgeon that you can!
 (Shah JP, Loree TR, et al. Lobectomy versus total thyroidectomy for differentiated carcinoma of the thyroid: a matched pair analysis.
 American Journal of Surgery.
 1993; 166: 331-335.)

 After Surgery: Radioactive Iodine and Long-Term Follow up